 - Scrape down the bowl when beating together the butter, sugar and lemon/lime zest.

 - Alternate between adding the flour mixture and coconut cream to your batter.

 - Fold in the shredded coconut.

-This cake is versatile, and I know how much you guys love that!
+This easy coconut cake is versatile, and I know how much you guys love that!
 Since the coconut flavor isn’t overwhelming, it gives plenty of room to play around with other ingredients that compliment it.

 Here are a few suggestions: